aimhubio/aimos/docs/source/apps/experiment_tracker.rst

 ============================
 AimOS Experiment Tracker is integrated with all the major ML frameworks via the Integration Apps.

-If you are already using one of the supported frameworks, you can start using Aim right away.
+If you are already using one of the supported frameworks, you can start using AimOS right away.

 Example: HuggingFace integration
 --------------------------------